rahulg-wappnet-1/Wappnet-Training/method overriding and inheritance/README.md

 In our implementation we can see that multiGreet() method of Multiplicationn class is accessing greet() method of Calculator class using super keyword.

+# Software required to run

+Any browser like chrome, mozilla firefox will work

+# How to run the project

+Clone the project from github
+Open the index.html from method overriding and inheritance folder in any browser